 All Zimo decoders are set to 28 speed steps by default.
-Make sure the system is also set to 28 steps for the decoder address in question.
-Incompatibility will be the result if the speed steps between decoder and system do not agree with each other; which is most often noticed by non working head-lights.
+Make sure the system is also set to 28 steps.
+Incompatibility will be the result if the speed steps between decoder and system do not agree with each other; which is most often noticed by non working headlights.
 It would only make sense to switch the system from 14 steps to 28 or 128 speed steps rather then setting the decoder back to 14 steps, which would result in unnecessary poor drivability.